HeartCatch PreCure!: Desert Apostles

 Kumojacky is the leader of Sabark's three generals, whose name is derived from kumo, meaning spider.
-In the novel, it is revealed that Sabark created him using the genes of a spider and the wilted Heart Flower of a young man who wanted tp become a professional martial artist, but was barred from martial arts schools because of his harsh and self-centered mindset.
+In the novel, it is revealed that Sabark created him using the genes of a spider and the wilted Heart Flower of a young man who wanted to become a professional martial artist, but was barred from martial arts schools because of his harsh and self-centered mindset.
 He likes to see other people's pain and is also arrogant, claiming that not even one hundred Cures can defeat him.
 Despite this, he is well-mannered, and always introduces himself to others.
 He is also passionate about fighting and has a sense of honor, as he believes in fair fights and does not fight weak enemies.
 He also does not hesitate to tell people their weaknesses, and even encourages them to become stronger.
 He first appears in episode 4 and is defeated in episode 46 along with Cobraja.
 He last appears in episode 49, where he is shown to have returned to his original self and joined the Myoudouin Dojo under the name Kumamoto.